Notice of Pre-AIA or AIA Status

 Niizuma fails to disclose wherein the compressor is operated, based on at least altitude, to adjust the intake air to approach a target intake air pressure.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modeled the compressor of Niizuma after that of Frank, thereby operating the compressor of Niizuma, based on at least altitude, to adjust the intake air of Niizuma to approach a target intake air pressure in the way taught by Frank, for the advantage of being able to increase volumetric efficiency of the engine (Frank; Para 40).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modeled the operation of the compressor of Niizuma after that of Xiao, thereby operating the compressor of Niizuma based on at least altitude to approach a target intake air pressure in the engine of Niizuma, all in the way taught by Xiao, for the advantage of improving engine performance at higher altitudes (Xiao; Para 7).

 Re claim 25: